 I never know exactly how I'm going to end up spending my day.
 Often I arrive at work with a handful of jobs in mind.
 But it takes just one email, letter or phone call first thing to change everything.
 That’s why I always make sure I’ve got a cup of tea in front of me before I begin tackling my inbox.

 I work part-time.
-So depending on whether I was in the day before or not, I can have quite a few emails and case updates to look through first thing.
-Although I’m often pleased to discover somebody in our Bath and Cardiff Trade Marks Team – that I head up – has been making progress on a case while I’ve been gone.
+So depending on whether yesterday was a whole or a part-day for me, I can have quite a few emails and case updates to look through first thing.
+Although I’m often pleased to discover somebody in our Trade Marks Team – that I head up – has been making progress on a case while I’ve been gone.

-Once I’ve got my emails under control, I turn my attention to the incoming post folder on our document management system.
+Once I’ve got my emails under control, I turn my attention to my reminders report.
 It shows me upcoming case deadlines, which helps me prioritise my jobs for the day.
 And, if I’m lucky, someone will have popped the kettle on in the meantime.

 Some mornings I go on to review drafts that my team has prepared.
 Other days I approve charges.
 In between, I might need to speak with colleagues or a client on the phone.